 A model railroad is a major commitment of time and money.
 One path for obtaining sustained value for these efforts and outlays is the creation of an operating layout that mimics the business of the prototype.
 Creating an operating layout can easily complement other hobby activities, such as researching prototype railroads and building detailed dioramas.

-The clinics will use John Armstrongs layout design approaches.
-It will begin with a checklist to frame the modellers layout design criteria (scale, era, prototype, available space) and operating priorities (freight, passenger, switching, running).
+The clinics will use John Armstrongs layout design approaches, starting with a checklist to frame the modellers layout design criteria (scale, era, prototype, available space) and operating priorities (freight, passenger, switching, running).
 That will be followed by a thorough discussion of a methodology to produce a satisfying plan for an operating layout.
-The clinic will be of interest to modellers at the layout design stage, those who already have a layout and would like to embellish the operational aspects of it, and people considering switching scales.
+The clinics will be of interest to modellers at the layout design stage, those who already have a layout and would like to embellish the operational aspects of it, and people considering switching scales.
 Techniques that will be discussed to pack realistic operation into less space:

 Here is some information from recent Mini Meet clinics and Show-and-Tell sessions: